NetApp/recline/docs/async_commands/index.rst

         print("The current deployment is %s%% complete" % PERCENT_COMPLETE)

-    cliche.run()
+    recline.relax()

 Writing an Async Command
 ------------------------

 Writing a command that can be put in the background is easy.
 Simply add the ``async`` keyword while defining the function.
-This tells cliche that the command may be long running and it allows the user of the application to execute the command and put it in the background or foreground as desired.
+This tells recline that the command may be long running and it allows the user of the application to execute the command and put it in the background or foreground as desired.